ZavierHenry/tip-redex-compiler/README.md

 ~~~

+&nbsp;

+Note: The shell script is a Unix bash script.
+If the script cannot be run, you can still manually run benchmarks.
+To do so, make sure to put "#lang s-exp [FILENAME]" at the very beginning of the benchmark, where [FILENAME] points to the "tip-syntax.rkt" file.
+Ensure that "tip-compiler.rkt" and "tip-syntax.rkt" are both in the same directory.

+Then, run "racket [BENCHMARK]" where [BENCHMARK] points to your benchmark.

 ### Testing guidelines ###

 Tests for the compiler can be written following the [RackUnit API](https://docs.racket-lang.org/rackunit/api.html?q=rackunit).

 Additionally, compiler tests and test macros are in "tip-tests.rkt" In order to import the test macros, put (require [TESTFILE]) at the top of your test file where [TESTFILE] is a filename that points to "tip-tests.rkt".
+Make sure that "tip-tests.rkt" and "tip-compiler.rkt" are in the same directory.

 &nbsp;
 "tip-tests.rkt" provides these testing utilities: